40843245/Kotlin_Tutorial/Kotlin/Basic concept/Type/README.md

       2. If number x > Max Value of Int , it will be cast to Long.

+### Operator

+      + : plus

+      - : minus

+      * : multiplication

+      / : division

+            For x / y, when x and y are both Int, it will return Int

+      % : modulus

 #### Overloading
 Overloading of operator for numbers: